Xshelton/DDintensity/README.md

 Please change:
 vkey='DinoVitb16'
 dkey='DinoVitb16'
-Into the pre-trained deep learning models name:
+Into the pre-trained deep learning models name you chose:
 We don't use any negative sampling.
 Thus, the imbalanced dataset can be the same.
 We only need to change the random seeds to cut the dataset.
 All 5folds embedding files are in:
 0DDI_Major1_feature_pod\5folds